“The Fly” is a short story by Katherine Mansfield, published 1922.

 We can’t apply a cause and effect analysis to how humans age in real life, but we’re talking about fiction here.
 Could it be that in “The Fly”, Old Woodfield’s openness towards mortality has actually hastened his own?

 Helen Garner wrote a novel called The Spare Room, in which a woman is cast into the reluctant role of caregiver when a friend comes to stay.
 The friend is undergoing cancer treatment.
-In interviews, I remember Garner saying that ‘denial of one’s impending death’ is one way of dealing with death.
+In interviews, Garner has said that ‘denial of one’s impending death’ is one way of dealing with death.
 Since death comes anyway, there’s no right or wrong way of dealing with it.

 My brother, a hospital nurse, also tells me that it is very, very common to be admitted to hospital in the late stages of a deadly illness and still not ‘accept’ death is happening.